4-Day Upper Lower Split For Beginners

 Progression Tip

-Pull your elbow behind your torso at the top, not just level with it.
+Pull your elbow behind your torso at the top.
 That last inch is where back thickness is built.

 Dumbbell Shoulder Press